wavefrontHQ/help/onboarding/dashboards.md

 Wavefront's charts and dashboards enable the real-time insight that helps you perform meaningful analysis and make data-driven decisions.
-To get you started, Wavefront has sample dashboards for Amazon Web Services, container technologies, and standard collector agents.
-Charts and dashboards support:

-- Exploring time scales
-- Sharing live and historical data
-- Isolating data streams from sources
-- and more.

 In addition to standard line, point, stacked area charts, you can

 - Explore correlations with scatter plots
 - Highlight critical metrics with sparklines
 - Use Markdown charts to integrate operational analysis and run book procedures.

+Both charts and dashboards support:

+- Selecting time scales
+- Sharing live and historical data
+- Isolating sources and series
+- Displaying events

+To get you started, Wavefront includes dashboards for Amazon Web Services, container technologies, and standard collector agents.

 <table class="layout">
 <colgroup>